aurorahuangchu/aurorahuangchu.github.io/_pages/about.md

    Academics
 ---
    Over the past three years, my academic performance has steadily improved and I have consistently ranked first in major courses such as Engineering Fluid Mechanics, Materials Mechanics, and Combustion.
-Because of my excellent academic performance, I was awarded the Academic Scholarship in 2021, the School Second Class Scholarship in 2022, and the School Outstanding Student Award and School First Class Scholarship in 2023.
+Because of my excellent academic performance, I was awarded:
+   - the Academic Scholarship (2021)
+   - the School Second Class Scholarship (2022)
+   - the School Outstanding Student Award (2023)
+   - the School First Class Scholarship (2023)

    Meanwhile, during my internship at Yuchai Machinery Group Co.
 LTD, I won the Outstanding Intern Award owing to my work ethic.

    Scientific Research
 ---